Jalaj-Maheshwari/Just_Java/README.md

 Coffee ordering app

-Android App built to understand some Android Fundamentals.
+Android App built to understand and refresh some Android Fundamentals.